United States Gold Type Coins

 6331754003

-Choice $3100 Ideal Type Coin, Brilliant Satin Luster, Honey Green-Gold, Osprey Collection.
+Choice $2800 Ideal Type Coin, Brilliant Satin Luster, Honey Green-Gold, Osprey Collection.
+Consignor Price Reduction.
 The 1909-D $5 Indian is common in Mint State, thus an ideal candidate for type or date set formation.
 When working with short series, locating those with superior eye appeal should be goal.
 This Pittsburgh ANA new purchase will fit the bill nicely with its satiny reflectance and uniform honey green-gold presentation.
 Overall strike is sharp with nicely detailed devices.
 Overall, a well balance example that would be perfect for type or other collecting goals.
 Yet another strong offering by the Osprey Collection.
 Housed in new large font NGC holder with CAC approval.

 Gold G$5 1909D 1909-D